Summary

 b.take_a_bite();

-Note the explicit specification of the visibility of Cookie's members: The constructor and the bite-taking method are public while the number of bites is a variable that's being kept private.
+Note the explicit specification of the visibility of Cookie's members: The constructor and the bite-taking method are public while the number of bites is a variable being kept private.
 The former means that all code outside the Cookie class may call these methods.
-The latter means that no code outside the Cookie class may access (neither read, write nor call in the case of member functions) the private variable.
+The latter means that no code outside the Cookie class may access (neither read, write, nor call in the case of member functions) the private variable.

-The purpose of the distinction between public and private entities is to hide as much data, functionality and implementation details from "outside-world" entities that don't need to see it and to provide a clear and logical API for the class.
+The purpose of the distinction between public and private entities is to hide as much data, functionality, and implementation details from "outside-world" entities that don't need to see it and to provide a clear and logical API for the class.
 This is a very important concept in writing modular code!
-The convention is therefore also to list your public members first in the interface of your class, such that users of your class have a clear overview of the members they are allowed to interact with.
+The convention is, therefore, also to list your public members first in the interface of your class, such that users of your class have a clear overview of the members they are allowed to interact with.

 Structures vs classes

 The only difference between classes and structs is that classes have private visibility for all their members by default while structs have public access.
-Apart from this "default-visibility" difference (which doesn't really matter most of the time since you're encouraged to specify the visibility explicitly like in the above example) there are no other differences in behavior between a struct and a class. g++ even generates exactly the same code for both.
+Apart from this "default-visibility" difference (which doesn't really matter most of the time, since you're encouraged to specify the visibility explicitly like in the above example), there are no other differences in behavior between a struct and a class. g++ even generates exactly the same code for both.
 Check the generated assembly code if you want to know for sure. (gcc allows you to look at the generated assembler code with the -S flag.
 You can "demangle" C++ names with c++filt if you like.
 Learn more here about name mangling in C++.)

-Despite these similarities it's highly customary to use structures for the simplest things only and stick to classes for all other serious uses.
+Despite these similarities, it's highly customary to use structures for the simplest things only and stick to classes for all other serious uses.

 Standard library types

 Important The C++ standard library provides plenty of classes for you to use.
-Instead of defining your own vectors, strings, streams, linked lists and other containers you are way better off using the std types as much as you possibly can.
+Instead of defining your own vectors, strings, streams, linked lists, and other containers, you are way better off using the std types as much as you possibly can.
 Don't reinvent the wheel: always check if "that thing that you need" is available in the standard library!

 Just to get you started, have a look at the following features of std (click on the names, they link to documentation):